dojo/docs/releasenotes/migration-2.0.rst

    :depth: 3

 Currently, many parts of Dojo 2.0 are under development.
 As with any major software that is under-development, it is hard to predict that the final solution will look like.
-These notes provide guidence though on how to try to "future proof" your application to make it easier to transistion to Dojo 2.0 when it release.
+These notes provide guidance though on how to try to "future proof" your application to make it easier to transition to Dojo 2.0 when it release.

 Since Dojo 1.X is backwards compatible with previous Dojo 1.x releases, none of these changes are necessary until Dojo 2.0, but refactoring your code earlier will not only make future porting easier, but also can deliver performance and